 - A student must complete incomplete work as early as possible so the instructor can report the final grade no later than the sixth Friday of the following semester.

 For legitimate reasons, an instructor may establish an earlier deadline for completion of the work.
-Within this period, a student may petition, with the approval of Ohio State ATI's Associate Director, for additional time to complete the work.
+Within this period, a student may petition, with the approval of Ohio State ATI's Assistant Director, for additional time to complete the work.
 A new deadline will be identified if an extension is given and the decision will be recorded.

 "S" and "U" represent satisfactory and unsatisfactory completion of work in Individual Studies courses at Ohio State ATI.
 These credits are counted as hours only and are not included in a student's point-hour ratio.